recent listens

 Tangerine Dream Syndicate - III Violins for III Stooges

 While this is the only album released by Tangerine Dream Syndicate, you can find a lot of live performances on Youtube and the like, some dating to only a few years ago.
-The recording quality isn't good, but sometimes that's what makes things great.
+I'd recommend the album first, and then if you're a fan to dive into those.

 Keiji Haino & the Hardy Rocks - You're Either Standing Facing Me Or Next To Me